peterducai/etcd-tools/workflow.md

 There's always will be pros and cons as you cannot have storage that would have best concurrent IOPS but also sequential, or super high IOPS and super low latency.
 Customer should find balance between DB/ETCD related performance and generic (worker load) performance.

-Latency should be stable whole time as excessive peaks could mean problem for ETCD (and therefor whole cluster).
-Even only few minutes lasting peak in latency could mean timeout on ETCD, API and oauth pods and cause inability to login to cluster.

 ## Setup